kansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Do Kansas Juvenile Records Show up on Background Checks?

 There is no way a juvenile record for minor offenses will show up on background checks.
 However, for crimes that, when committed by an adult, will be convicted, the documents will be treated the same as the adult’s records.
-For juveniles that are below 14 years of age, no background checks can show up on the juvenile record.
+For juveniles who are below 14 years of age, juvenile records typically do not show on background checks.
 But for youths that are 14 years of age and above, or for juveniles below 14 who are without a court order protection, the juvenile records are regarded in the same way as the adult records.
-This means that the records can show up on background checks and be available on Criminal History Record Search under the KBI- Kansas Bureau of Investigation.
+This means that such records may show up on background checks and be available on Criminal History Record Search under the KBI- Kansas Bureau of Investigation.

 How Long are Juvenile Records Kept in Kansas?